tjkelly3va/SherlockHolmesOntology/README.md

 An RDF/OWL ontology extracted from Arthur Conan Doyle's complete Sherlock Holmes canon — four novels and fifty-six short stories — capturing the characters, locations, objects, organizations, events, deductions, and relationships that constitute the narrative world of the world's most famous detective.

+## Why This Exists

+In the Sherlock Holmes canon, which characters appear in more than one story?
+Who are Moriarty's known associates?
+What are Holmes's deductions in "The Adventure of the Speckled Band"?
+You could ask an AI chatbot like ChatGPT or Claude, and it might give you the right answers — but it might also make things up.
+These tools are known to "hallucinate": inventing characters who don't exist, attributing deductions to the wrong story, or confidently describing relationships that Doyle never wrote.
+They sound authoritative, but they have no reliable way to check their answers against the original texts.

+This project takes a different approach.
+Instead of relying on an AI's memory, it organizes everything from the Holmes stories — every character, location, object, event, organization, and deduction — into a structured knowledge base called an ontology.
+Think of it as a carefully indexed reference work where every fact is linked back to the specific story it came from.
+It doesn't guess, and it doesn't fill in gaps.
+If Holmes made a deduction in "The Speckled Band," it's recorded here with a direct link to that story.
+If a character appears in three stories, the ontology says exactly three — no more, no less.

+The real power comes from combining these two technologies.
+An AI chatbot gives you the ability to ask questions in plain English; the ontology gives it a foundation of verified facts to draw on.
+Together, they can answer complex questions about the Holmes canon conversationally, point you to the specific stories that support each answer, and — just as importantly — hold back when the evidence isn't there rather than making something up.

 ## Scope

 The ontology covers all sixty works in the Sherlock Holmes canon.
 Source texts were obtained from the public domain archive at [sherlock-holm.es](https://sherlock-holm.es/), and each source document in the ontology includes an `rdfs:seeAlso` link to its plain-text source, supporting ingestion by separate RAG (Retrieval-Augmented Generation) pipelines.